 You eat enemies and gain their powers to use against other enemies across level after level of whimsical platforming and combat.
 It just happens to nail that formula perfectly.

-…so we got the imaginative title Super Smash Bros. for Nintendo 3DS.
-There isn’t as much pure content here as Super Smash Bros.
-Ultimate, there’s still plenty to keep you busy.
+…so we got the imaginative title Super Smash Bros for Nintendo 3DS.
+There isn’t as much pure content here as Super Smash Bros Ultimate, there’s still plenty to keep you busy.

 With Bravely Default 2 coming to the Switch, there has never been a better time to play the original.
 This is an old-school RPG through and through, albeit one with some modern touches that make it well-worth playing, even with the grind-y end of the game.

 Unlike Animal Crossing: New Horizons for the Switch, Animal Crossing: New Leaf doesn’t bring a whole lot new to the series, but that doesn’t matter.

-Even More Handheld Goodness?
+Even More Handheld Gaming Goodness

 While there are some undeniably great games on the 3DS, one of the main reasons to buy a Nintendo handheld is, well, Nintendo games.